ChristianCricchi/MilestoneProject1/README.md

 2. *Non functional requirements*
    1. Define  qualities like performance, usbillity, and security.
 3. *Scalability*
-   1. Refers to the ability of a system or application
+   1. Refers to the ability of a system or application  to handle a growing amount of work, data or users.

 The goal is to ensure that the software meets the needs and specifications of its users.